-- Good-faith deposit: $500, charged when you lock in your rate (waived for eligible DreaMaker borrowers)
+- Mortgage processing fee: Typically $500, charged when you lock in your rate

 How Chase Compares to Competitors

-Rates are another area where Chase compares favorably.
-Its published annual percentage rate for a 30-year fixed-rate conventional loan is 3.598% as of Feb.
-4. Wells Fargo and Bank of America come close with 3.863% and 3.864%, respectively.
-Citi’s published rate is the highest at 4.167% APR.
+Rates are an area where Chase shines.
+Its published annual percentage rate for a 30-year fixed-rate conventional loan is 5.222% as of July 26.
+Of the Big Four, only Wells Fargo’s rate is lower, at 4.604%.
+Bank of America’s current APR is 5.597% and Citi’s is 5.546%.

 Chase could be the right lender for you if you need help coming up with closing costs or a down payment.
 First-time buyers will find even more to like, thanks to a mortgage education program resulting in an extra $500 grant.
 But Chase loans aren’t just geared toward borrowers who need a special loan program.
 Highly competitive rates make Chase a solid choice for anyone looking to purchase or refinance a home.
 High-net-worth borrowers can shave a half-point off their APR.